The Graduate School

 LEAD-Leadership Courses

 LEAD 500.
-Introduction to Leadership Behaviors, Characteristics and Theories.
+Introduction to Leadership Theory and Behavior.
 3 Hours.

 LEAD 520.
 Ethics in the Workplace.
 3 Hours.